opnfv/samplevnf/docs/testing/user/userguide/01-introduction.rst

 to perform Network Function Virtualization Infrastructure (:term:`NFVI`) characterization.

-*SampleVNF* is used in OPNFV for characterization of NFVI on OPNFV infrastructure.
+*SampleVNF* is used in OPNFV for characterization of NFVI.

-.. seealso:: 'Pharos'_ for information on OPNFV community labs

 About This Document